tawrid/the-game-changer/README.md

 # the-game-changer

 The game changer is a fun and hobby project to collaborate between the builders and breakers.
+Technically, the secure world does not magically come to existence until you attempt to build one.

 **Vision:**